 Justification

 The scale of growth proposed in the SLP will have impacts on the local environment and the capacity of a range of infrastructure and facilities.
 It is important that the appropriate investment takes place to ensure, future development is sustainable.
-The definition of infrastructure in this context, for which overall targets and standards are set in the SLP and national planning policy is wide, including:
+The definition of infrastructure in this context, for which overall targets and standards are set in the SLP and national planning policy, is wide, including:

 affordable housing;